WJRye/Album-for-Android-Studio/README.md

 # Album-for-Android-Studio
-Show images by GridView and ViewPager
+Show images by GridView and ViewPager.
+This version solves some problems,but it exists new problems.
+I am trying to figure it out,waiting...